c-sky/toolchain-build/README.md

 >Testing uart...<br>
 >Default configure: Baudrate --- 19200,Parity --- NONE,Wordsize --- 8. <br>
 >- - -UART0 ready? [y]<br>

+See this shows that the demo has been successfully executed, you can enter the characters interact with the program, or you can exit the emulator using: \<Ctrl-a x\>.
 ### trilobite_uart
-This example can used for ck807/ck810 elf, add the compiled toolchain and qemu program directory to the current PATH environment variable, execute the following command to run this program:<br>
+This example can used for ck807/ck810 elf, add the compiled toolchain and qemu program directory to the current PATH environment variable, execute the following command to run this demo:<br>
 `make clean`<br>
 `make CPU=ck807/ck810`<br>
 `qemu-system-cskyv2  -machine smart_card -cpu ck807/ck810 -nographic -kernel Uart.elf`<br>